lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 Since its creation camlp4 has proven to be a very useful tool.
-People have used it to experiment with new features for OCaml, and to provide interesting metaprogramming facilities.
+People have used it to experiment with new features for OCaml, and to provide interesting meta-programming facilities.
 However, there is general agreement that camlp4 is too powerful and complex for the applications that it is most commonly used for, and there is a growing movement to provide a simpler alternative.

 The wg-camlp4@ocaml.org mailing list has been created to discuss implementing this simpler alternative.
-I am writing this blog post as a way of kickstarting the discussion on this list, by discussing my thoughts on what needs to be done.
+I am writing this blog post as a way of kick-starting the discussion on this list, by discussing my thoughts on what needs to be done.

 Personally, I think that providing a real alternative to camlp4 involves two